International Day Against Homophobia, Biphobia and Transphobia: Official recognition

-In 2003 the Canadian organization Fondation Émergence instituted a similar event, the National Day Against Homophobia, which was held on June 1 in Québec.
+In 2003, the Canadian organization Fondation Émergence instituted a similar event, the National Day Against Homophobia, which was held on June 1 in Québec.
 In 2006, they changed the date to May 17, in order to join the international movement.

-In 2006, The Declaration of Montreal was created and adopted by the 2006 World Outgames.
+In 2006, the Declaration of Montreal was created and adopted by the 2006 World Outgames.
 The Declaration demanded that the United Nations and all states recognize May 17 as the International Day Against Homophobia.

-In 2007, in Aosta Valley (Italy), the government approved the support for the IDAHOT.
+In 2007, in Aosta Valley (Italy), the government approved support for the IDAHOT.

 In 2010, Lula, then president of Brazil, signed an act that instituted May 17 as the National Day Against Homophobia in his country.

-The day is also officially recognized by the EU Parliament, Spain, Portugal, Belgium, the UK, Mexico, Costa Rica, Croatia, the Netherlands, France, Luxembourg and Venezuela.
+The day is also officially recognized by the EU Parliament, Spain, Portugal, Belgium, the UK, Mexico, Costa Rica, Croatia, the Netherlands, France (where May 17 was the chosen date for the promulgation of the law allowing same-sex marriage in 2013), Luxembourg and Venezuela.
 It is also recognized by numerous local authorities, such as the province of Quebec or the city of Buenos Aires.

 In 2012, the city of Liverpool, England, created a pioneering programme of events in association with the organisation Homotopia, called IDAHO 50.
 The event was supported by 50 leading organisations based in Liverpool.

 On March 21, 2014, Mexico declared, by Presidential Decree, May 17 as the National Day Against Homophobia.

 Venezuela's National Assembly (AN) officially recognized May 17 as the Day against Homophobia, Transphobia and Biphobia on May 12, 2016.
 AN Deputy Tamara Adrian, also international Chairwoman of the IDAHO Committee, hailed the legislative act as a "sign of change" in a Venezuela where "everyone has equal rights and opportunities".

 In several other countries (e.g. Argentina, Bolivia, Australia, and Croatia), national civil society coalitions have called upon their authorities to have May 17 officially recognized.

-As it stands as of May 17, 2021, the International Day Against Homophobia, Transphobia, and Biphobia has been officially recognized and commemorated by over 130 different countries across the globe.
+As it stands as of May 17, 2021, the International Day Against Homophobia, Transphobia, and Biphobia has been commemorated in over 130 different countries across the globe.

+In 2024, United States President, Joe Biden, renewed his support for IDAHOBIT in a White House proclamation, noting his support for the LGBTQI+ community and their rights, noting that "This is a matter of human rights, plain and simple."

+Ahead of IDAHOBIT in 2024, a group of United Nations and regional human rights experts voiced concerns over persistent discrimination and violence due to sexual orientation as well as gender identity, and called on States to increase their efforts in ending it.
+The experts stated: